 - Exhaust individual dryers to the central exhaust duct system with proper size vents to assure adequate performance of each dryer.
-The dryer has 4" (102 mm) exhaust duct connections.
-Connect each dryer to the central vent with a 4" (102 mm) diameter aluminum vent. - Install weighted dampers on each individual dryer exhaust duct.
-These dampers may be used for balancing out the overall duct system. - Design the central duct system for sufficient capacity to handle the maximum number of dryers operated at one time. - Consider moisture, lint and air temperature in the design of the central duct system.
+The dryer has 4" (10.2 cm) exhaust duct connections.
+Four inch (10.2 cm) diameter aluminum vent should be used to connect each dryer to the central vent. - Install weighted dampers on each individual dryer exhaust duct.
+These dampers may be used for balancing out the overall duct system. - Provide for a maximum of 0.1" (0.25 cm) of water column vacuum in the central exhaust duct and a maximum of 0.6" (1.5 cm) of water column back pressure at the connection of each dryer exhaust vent at any time that the dryer is in operation.
+See "Venting Requirements" for instructions on how to measure water column back pressure. - Design the central duct system for sufficient capacity to handle the maximum number of dryers operated at one time. - Consider moisture, lint and air temperature in the design of the central duct system.
 Maximum exhaust temperature of the dryer will not exceed 200°F (93.3°C) when the dryer is operated according to the instructions provided with the dryer. - Provide for periodic inspection and clean-out of lint accumulated in the central duct system.